coreplus-app/observability-lambda/pipeline-configuration-reference/pipeline-configuration.md

 In this folder, we provided sample configurations for AWS CodeBuild, GitHub Actions and Bitbucket pipeline.
 Please note that each of the pipeline products provide slightly different deployment metadata accessbility.

+This will create a log in in the defined log group and stream.